 - Try not to touch other people’s warts or verrucas.

-- Don't share your towels, shoes or socks with someone who has a wart or verruca.
+- Don't share your towels, shoes or socks.

 - Wear flip-flops in communal showers.

-- Cover your wart or verruca with a plaster or glove.
+- Cover your wart or verruca with a waterproof plaster when you go swimming.

 - Don't scratch or pick your wart or verruca as it’s more likely to spread.